cjdd3b/j4462/python-basics/python-basics.md

 ### If/else statements

 If/else statements are pretty much exactly what they sounds like. *If* a certain condition is met, your program should do one thing; or *else* it should do something else.
+We'll cover that in the next lesson.